 If you merely keep away from their

-established pathways in daylight, they usually won't ever spot you.
+established pathways in daylight they won't spot you.
 They usually fly through the forest quickly,

 but occasionally some spacecraft land in your little valley.
-They only stick around for a few hours most of the time.
+It's nothing to worry about most of time because they only stick around for a few hours ... most of the time.

 Sometimes little green men